Top 10 YouTube Channels

 The videos feature impressive production quality and a sleek, five second animated introduction with theme music.

-FPSRussia has also collaborated with other popular YouTube channels in order to share audiences and gain more subscribers (by lawrence).
+FPSRussia has also collaborated with other popular YouTube channels in order to share audiences and gain more subscribers.
 The most notable example is this June 19, 2011 video with Epic Meal Time which has garnered over 6 million views and features Myers “tenderizing” a piece of meat with his pistol.